-This setting controls how the Transpose and Velocity Curve settings work.
+This setting controls how the Transpose, Velocity Curve, and Aftertouch Curve settings work.
+(Note that Aftertouch Curve appears only on the wavestate SE.)
 You can think of these as a set of MIDI effects processors, which can be used in one of two places within the wavestate.

-Note: Regardless of the Convert Position, Transpose and Velocity Curve always apply when playing internal sounds directly from the wavestate keyboard.
+Note: Regardless of the Convert Position, Transpose and Velocity/Aftertouch Curves always apply when playing internal sounds directly from the wavestate keyboard.

 Pre-MIDI: This is the default.
-Transpose and Velocity Curve affect MIDI output.
+Transpose and Velocity/Aftertouch Curves affect MIDI output.